loyjoy/academy/basic/menu/data/data.md

 In this area, you can view the last 100 variables set.
 Only variables that are set by the system or that have been set to be saved in the database appear here.
 The value of the variable is displayed and the experience in which the variable was saved.
 You can also see the appropriate process instance, the scope, and when the variable was created.
 With the button 'Delete all entries' you can delete all variables.
 They are automatically deleted after 60 days.

+### 8. Files
+In this section you can check whether files have been uploaded by the customer.
+You can only see the files themselves in the area of the customer who has uploaded a file.
+With the button 'Delete all entries' you can delete all variables.
+They are automatically deleted after 60 days.

 ### 9. Runtime log